techscapades/arduino_pro_micro_macro_keyboard/README.md

 ![top](https://user-images.githubusercontent.com/76870663/133743212-94336877-8aea-47c0-ba61-f0fcef568430.jpg)

 The main components of the housing are the PCB cover and the housing base.
 You can choose to laser cut the PCB cover if you want.
-//insert images of both here
+Raw CAD files are in: 3D CAD files folder > raw step files.
+STL files are in: 3D CAD files folder > stl files.

 There are 2 versions of the PCB cover, one version is when the SMD or THT resistors are soldered to the top of the PCB, the other is when the